Carbon-Offset-Open-Platform/mainPublicDoc/docs/index.md

 ## Introduction
 SCOOP stands for Scalable or Sectoral Carbon Offset Open Platform, an [IT platform initially targeted at the financialization of carbon offsets]().
 SCOOP contains provisions for addressing GHG emission accounting issues considered intractable today, including the internalization of scope 3 emissions, the mapping of the attainment of net zero goals of individual entities or organizations to global goals at the state, country and eventually toward UNFCCC goals, and dynamic modeling that accurately reflects carbon accounting over time.
 It also features a modular architecture that enables updating the architecture to reflect evolving assumptions and knowledge.

 Regarding financialization, a drag factor hampering the growth of carbon offsets is the one-of-a-kind nature for each offering.
 At issue is not only that the offering is unique, but also the methodology and architecture for the offering are also unique, depending on local conditions and governance.
 The one-of-a-kind nature for each offering makes it difficult to integrate tranches of carbon offset offerings into meaningful portfolios and the assembly of pooled investment securities that drive much of the securities trading today.
 While this consideration is valid for both compliance and voluntary carbon markets, it is especially acute in voluntary markets.
 Compliance markets are organized into large trading blocks, minimizing the impact of this issue somewhat.
 Still, markets where carbon is traded as a commodity do not exist today.
 Companies wishing to purchase offsets must transact with individual providers.
-Secondary markets for carbon, for instance similar to the way mortgages and debt instruments are traded, do not exist today.
+Furthermore, secondary markets for carbon enabling the discharge resale of carbon liabilities similar to reinsurance or debt markets are essential to attain liquidity.
+These instruments do not exist today, rendering carbon markets illiquid: transactions for carbon liabilities are one-of-a-kind items negotiated with a single vendor, leaving the buyer with the burden of proving whether the liability has been retired.

 A global carbon accounting capability would also enable governance at any scale, from local communities to global supply chains.
 One possible application is providing hard and real-time carbon accounting for the EV industry, and perhaps solve the controversy of the emissions of EVs vs. ICE vehicles.
 SCOOP would provide the means to quantify the emissions of a fleet of vehicles, by company or country throughout the entire life cycle of the vehicles and their supply chains, including direct and indirect emissions during operation, transportation from manufacturing to dealers and from dealers to consumers, during manufacturing and emissions in the extraction and refining of minerals, not only from the lithium in the batteries, but also in the manufacture of plastics and metals that go into the vehicle.